What Are The

 Guidance from a Neutral Ombudsperson:

 An injured worker can reach out to an ombudsperson.
-This individual, a part of a neutral joint labor-management trust, is available to clarify doubts, answer questions, and convey vital details to the insurance provider.
+This individual, employed by the Southern California Laborers Health & Welfare trust, is available to clarify doubts, answer questions, and convey vital details to the insurance provider.

 Immediate Access to Quality Medical Care:

-Under the ADRR system, employees choose their healthcare providers from a list endorsed by both labor and management.
-This list encompasses various options within each medical field, ensuring swift authorization for the required treatments.
+Under the ADR system, employees choose their healthcare providers from a list endorsed by the Trust.
+This list encompasses various medical specialties, ensuring swift authorization for the required treatments.

-How is fighting over claims different with an ADR?
+How is fighting over claims different with ADR?

-With ADR, instead of using the state's usual way to sort out disagreements, workers and bosses come up with their own rules.
-If there's a problem the helper(ombudsperson) can't fix, you can have a chill chat with a retired judge.
-If that doesn't work, you can take it to a trial with an arbitrator.
+With ADR, instead of using the state's usual way to sort out disagreements, workers and employers follow the rules set up by this ADR program.
+If there's a problem the ombudsperson can't fix, you can have a chat with a mediator.
+If that doesn't work, you can take it to a trial with an arbitrator, who is often an experienced, retired workers’ compensation judge.
 If you don't like the arbitrator's decision, you can still complain to the Workers' Compensation Appeals Board in San Francisco.

 Do benefits get cut?

 Nope!
-Your benefits won't go below what's promised by the job laws.
+Your benefits won't go below what's promised by the employment laws.

-Only companies that have signed up for ADR and their workers in certain jobs can use it.
+Only companies that have signed up for ADR workers compensation and their workers in Union crafts with an ADR program can use it.

 Have Questions?
 Schedule a Call Today!